-Tip: My favorite way to remove excess moisture from grated and shredded zucchini is this Oxo Good Grips Potato Ricer - You'd be amazed at how much moisture this removes to obtain wonderfully crispy fritters - whether with zucchini or potatoes!
+Tip: My favorite way to remove excess moisture from grated and shredded zucchini is squeezing it with a potato ricer!
+You'd be amazed at how much moisture this removes to obtain wonderfully crispy fritters - whether with zucchini or potatoes!

 Zucchini Fritters with Fresh Mozzarella and Stewed Grape Tomatoes(A recipe created by our gourmet group hosts based on several zucchini fritter recipes.)